Two railroad crossings are temporarily closed in Texas. Will there be a significant impact on trade?

 Nearly 10,000 Union Pacific rail cars are currently halted on both sides of the border.
 Some of those cars contain automotive parts and completed vehicles.

-Automakers Ford and Toyota told AP that they would not be immediately affected by the border shutdowns, but Stellantis, an automaker of 14 car brands including Dodge, Jeep, and Chrysler, expressed concern.
+Automakers Ford, GM and Toyota told AP that they would not be immediately affected by the border shutdowns, but Stellantis, an automaker of 14 car brands including Dodge, Jeep, and Chrysler, expressed concern.

 “The suspension of rail operations at the international crossings between Texas and Mexico has the potential to significantly impact production at Stellantis’ North American facilities that will quickly ripple out to our U.S. supply base,” spokesperson Jodi Stinson said in a statement.